Fall 2022 Final Exam

 Problem 6.1

-The credit card company that owns the data in apps, BruinCard, has decided not to give us access to the entire apps DataFrame, but instead just a sample of apps called small apps.
+The credit card company that owns the data in apps, BruinCard, has decided not to give us access to the entire apps DataFrame, but instead just a sample of apps called small_apps.
 We’ll start by using the information in small_apps to compute the regression line that predicts the age of an applicant given their income.

 For an applicant with an income that is \frac{8}{3} standard deviations above the mean income, we predict their age to be \frac{4}{5} standard deviations above the mean age.
 What is the correlation coefficient, r, between incomes and ages in small_apps?
 Give your answer as a fully simplified fraction.